sravannerella/CCAPI/README.md

-# CCAPI
-CCAPI stands for Create and Connect API
+# CCAPI - Create and Connect API
+CCAPI is a new kind of tool which lets you Experience, Build, Connect, and Manage APIs efficiently.
+We also let the developers customize or configure the tool to their core.

+## Contribution
+###  👍🏻Thank You
+Details will be posted soon.

+## Feedback
+- Report bugs in the GitHub issues section